 Danna’s music also makes a writer’s point: use only what you need, and use it well.
 It’s all too easy to dive into sweeping descriptions of the world’s logistics.
 Background, right?
 Context?
 Readers need it!

 No, no they don’t.
 Keep it simple.
-Share just enough to catch the reader’s eye, keep him following you a few steps behind, and broaden the reader’s vision as the story advances.
+Share just enough to catch the reader’s eye.
+Keep him a few steps behind.
+Then, you may broaden the reader’s vision as the story advances.
 Danna’s “A Huge Wave” is the perfect track to reflect this idea, for the instruments build slowly from strings, to percussion, to wind instruments, to crest in volume and slink slowly away into the mists once more.

 If ever you need your characters to feel unsure of the world about them, lose them in Danna.

 Read on, share on, and write on, my friends!